 Step 2: Marinate the chicken with salt, turmeric, red chili powder, coriander powder, curd/yogurt, 2 teaspoon of the prepared ginger-garlic-green chili paste, and lemon juice. (image 2)

-Tip: For the best Changezi flavor, don't rush the marination.
+Tip: For the best Changezi curry flavor, don't rush the marination.
 Let the chicken sit in yogurt and spices for at least 2 hours (in the refrigerator).
 This makes the chicken tender and full of flavour.

 Step 3: Whisk the curd/yogurt well and keep it aside.
 It is important for this recipe that the curd or yogurt you use is well-whisked and at room temperature.